Ankur-Deka/Create_Dataset/README.md

 # Create_Dataset
 Generic Module for Creating Image Dataset.
-Can split  given image into smaller images and perform data augmentation
+Can split  given images into smaller images and/or perform data augmentation.

 Supports:
 1) Gray Scale Images